Lentil brown is the new black.

 Make the Salisbury steak first.
 In a medium sized mixing bowl, add the cooked lentils.
 Using either a potato masher or fork.
 Mash the lentils until they are almost all mashed, leaving a bit of texture.

 Now add all the remaining Salisbury steak ingredients to the bowl except the olive oil, that is for cooking them.
 Start to stir to mix the wet and dry together, then using your hands, continue to mix until fully combined.
-Then knead together the mixture for a minute or 2 until if forms a nice dough ball that isn't sticky any more.
+Then knead together the mixture, knead for a few minutes until it forms a nice dough ball that isn't sticky any more.
 (The longer you knead them, the firmer they will be)

 Now taking large balls of dough, roll then flatten to look like steak.
 Repeat until you have formed all the dough into "steaks".

 If you want a more tender steak, heat the olive in a cast iron skillet or non stick pan on medium high.
 Now add the steak to the pan, as many as you can fit.
 You can do it in batches.
 Cook the lentil steaks on each side for 2-3 minutes until brown and cooked through.